Are you a carer?

 If you are eligible for support from us your needs could be met by a range of options, including paid services and services provided by the voluntary sector, such as training on moving or handling, help with claiming benefits, improving digital skills to manage your caring responsibilities or access to social groups.
 If you are not eligible we will give you information and advice on where you can get the help you want.

 There may be a number of benefits, which you could be entitled to as a carer.
 The person you care for may also be entitled to benefits.

 The Carers UK benefits calculator can also help you find out about benefits and entitlements.

 If you are looking after the finances of the person you care for, you may also want to explore legal issues like power of attorney.
-For more information on managing someone else's affairs visit the Citizen Advice website.
+For more information on managing someone else's affairs visit the Citizens Advice website.